mars/heroku-nextjs/README.md

 ## Production deployment

-Once you have a [Next.js app working locally](https://github.com/zeit/next.js#how-to-use), you may deploy it for public access.
+Once you have a [Next app working locally](https://github.com/zeit/next.js#how-to-use), you may deploy it for public access.

 ✏️ *In the following instructions, replace `$APP_NAME` with your own unique app name.*